River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Concluding Remark

 \subsection{Experimental Studies and Lessons}

-We suggested using image augmentation to increase the variety and disentangled regularization in a patch classification to identify scum features on river surfaces.
-We precisely trained the ResNet50 network’s baseline.
-We have enhanced river surface images using the mixup, Cutout, and RICAP for accuracy comparison.
-We found that the RICAP outperformed the baseline model and other augmentations in terms of recall accuracy, 95.1 percent and prediction 98.0 percent.
-We also discovered that the Cutout could improve the precision by 99.3 percent.
-Furthermore, we provided an assisted metric to make it possible to compute a scum-on-river ratio index for river scum monitoring and heatmap visualization.
+We suggested using image augmentation to increase the variety and disentangled regularization in a patch-wise detector to identify scum features on river surfaces.
+We precisely trained the practical deep network’s baseline.
+We have enhanced river’s surface images using the mixup, Cutout, and RICAP for accuracy comparison.
+We found that ResNet101 + Cutout($d=0.6$) outperformed the baseline model and other augmentations in terms of recall accuracy, 94.9 percent, and precision, 99.8 percent.
+We also discovered that the mixture strategy could improve the best recall by 95.1 percent in the ResNet50 + RICAP augmentation.
+Furthermore, we provided an assisted metric to make it possible to compute a ``scum-cover-ratio" index for river scum monitoring and heatmap visualization.
 With the grow-thick scum class, we could set the average probability’s bottom line to 0.01, insignificant probability that prevented an unstable scale heatmap.
-Using this setting, we could illustrate a scum-on-river ratio of greater than five percent when we implemented experimental studies to our river surface dataset.
-Finally, we demonstrated how to use our pipeline to images from urban cameras.
-The dataset of time series frames every ten minutes included scum growing events and thick conditions on two weeks, July, and September 2021 in Japan.
-We discovered that the limitation that background noise such as building reflections on the surface, and light rain waves on the river’s surface influenced the false positive error.
+Using this setting, we could illustrate a scum-cover-ratio of greater than five percent when we implemented experimental studies to our river surface dataset.
+Finally, we demonstrated how to use our pipeline on images from urban cameras.
+The dataset of time series frames every ten minutes included scum growing events and thick conditions on two weeks, May, July, and September 2021 in Japan.
+We found that the limitation that background noise such as building reflections on the surface, and light rain waves on the river’s surface influenced the false positive error.
 We also discovered the feasibility of detecting the scum appearance in the early morning hours.
+Furthermore, we demonstrated the application of our patch-wise detector and the pixel-wise segmentation approach using the U-Net on the dataset of 13 cameras monitoring a clean river.
+Our patch-wise detector was first order approximately similar to the pixel-wise segmentation in 61.6 percent according to the structural similarity on the median score.